Ridgway's hawk

 Ridgway's hawk (Buteo ridgwayi) is a bird of prey in the family Accipitridae endemic to the island of Hispaniola (both Haiti and the Dominican Republic) in the Caribbean.
 It is classified as Critically Endangered because of habitat destruction and human persecution in the Dominican Republic; however, due to conservation efforts, the population is now increasing.

 It is named in honour of the ornithologist Robert Ridgway.

 Description

 B. ridgwayi is a medium-sized, compact hawk, measuring 36–41 cm long.
 The adult has brown-grey upperparts and greyish barred underparts, with a reddish-brown wash, rufous-tinged thighs, and a black-and-white barred tail.
-The male is greyer than the female, and the legs and the base of bill are yellow.
+The male is more grey than the female, and the legs and the base of bill are yellow.

 Diet and breeding

-Ridgway's hawk feeds on rodents, bats, centipedes, birds, anoles, skinks, frogs, and snakes.
+Ridgway's hawk is an apex predator on Hispaniola, feeding on rodents, bats, centipedes, birds, anoles, skinks, frogs, and snakes.
 It nests in the crowns of tall trees, such as Roystonea borinquena, with nest-building in December through June, and egg-laying in January to June.
 The clutch size is 1 to 3 eggs.
 Most pairs raise 1 to 2 young, though 3 have been reported.